meganthadev/yoga_and_i/README.md

 # Yoga and I

-## A Simple Journaling App - Not Just to Track Your Yoga Practice, but to Track Your 'You' Progress!
+## A Simple Goal/Journal App - Not Just to Track Your Yoga Practice, but to Track Your 'You' Progress!

 ### Features: